rauf-mifteev/DLND_Face_Generation/README.md

 # Face Generation Project for Udacity Deep Learning Nanodegree

 ## Project Overview
 This is Face Generation Project for Udacity Deep Learning Nanodegree.
-In this project, I use **Generative Adversarial Networks** (GAN's) in **Tensorflow** to generate new images of faces using MNIST and CelebA databases.
+In this project, I build and train **Generative Adversarial Networks** (GAN's) in **Tensorflow** to generate new images of faces using MNIST and CelebA databases.

 ## Prerequisites